-Year 1 Major Event 1999 The Company was established in Taoyuan County with a capital of NT\$200 million 2000 Carried out initial public offeringPassed ISO-9001 quality certification 2002 Registered with Taipei Exchange as a stock traded in the emerging stock market Issued employee stock warrants Officially listed on Taipei Exchange for trading 2007 Invested in the establishment of Quanta Storage (Changshu) Ltd. Ranked 154th in CommonWealth Magazine's Top 1000 Manufacturing Enterprises 2008 Won the 16th Industrial Technology Development Excellent Enterprise Innovation Award from the Ministry of Economic Affairs Ranked 82nd among the top 100 patents of Taiwan's Institutional Invention Patents of Intellectual Property Office 2009 Invested in the establishment of Techman Electronics (Changshu) Co., Ltd. Ranked 14th among the top 100 technology companies in 2009 by Business Next 2015 • Invested in the establishment of Techman Robot Inc. 2017 • Invested in the establishment of Techman Electronics (Thailand) Co., Ltd. 2021 Purchased land on Wenming 1st Street, Guishan District, and built the headquarters office building and a R&amp;D center Relocated to 6F, No. 58-2, Huaya 2nd Road, Guishan District, Taoyuan City
+Year Major Event 1999 The Company was established in Taoyuan County with a capital of NT\$200 million 2000 Carried out initial public offeringPassed ISO-9001 quality certification 2001 • Invested in the establishment of Quanta Storage (Shanghai), Ltd. 2002 Registered with Taipei Exchange as a stock traded in the emerging stock market Issued employee stock warrants Officially listed on Taipei Exchange for trading 2007 Ranked 154th in Common Wealth Magazine's Top 1000 Manufacturing Enterprises 2008 Won the 16th Industrial Technology Development Excellent Enterprise Innovation Award from the Ministry of Economic Affairs Ranked 82nd among the top 100 patents of Taiwan's Institutional Invention Patents of Intellectual Property Office 2009 Invested in the establishment of Techman Electronics (Changshu) Co., Ltd. Ranked 14th among the top 100 technology companies in 2009 by Business Next 2015 • Invested in the establishment of Techman Robot Inc. 2017 • Invested in the establishment of Techman Electronics (Thailand) Co., Ltd. 2021 Purchased land on Wenming 1st Street, Guishan District, and built the headquarters office building and a R&D center Relocated to 6F, No. 58-2, Huaya 2nd Road, Guishan District, Taoyuan City